lukalot/mayjay/README.md

 Since we didn't use the `for` statement this will just run on every single pixel in our image.
 Now everything is purpley-er I guess.

 ## Effects vs Properties
 By now you may have noticed that our capitalization of our letters when referencing red, green, and blue for example are a bit erratic.
 Sometimes we use a capital `G` to represent green, other times a lowercase `b` to represent blue.
 There's a good reason for that.
-In Magei, there are a handful of predefined keywords, but capitalized names are used to represent *properties of the current pixel*, while lowercase / camelhump names are used for *effects*.
+In Mayjay, there are a handful of predefined keywords, but capitalized names are used to represent *properties of the current pixel*, while lowercase / camelhump names are used for *effects*.

 As an example, let's run this line of code: